kg4zow/remarkable.jms1.info/src/scripts/rm2-backup.md

 Other than the first directory (which was the first backup I made of the tablet), the sizes shown here for each directory are just the files which changed since the previous backup.

-If you run separate `du` commands for each directory, each execution of `du` won't be aware of which files were counted by the previous execution, so it will count the files in that directory.
+If you run separate `du` commands for each directory, each execution of `du` won't be aware of which files were counted by the previous execution, so it will count the files in that directory, without taking other directories into account.

 ```
 $ cd ~/rm2-backup/